genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/10_set-up-user-permissions.md

 The permission mechanism is driven by the RIGHT_SUMMARY table, which contains an association between a user and a right-code.

 Now you need to write unit tests for this.
-As an example, test the event handler.
+As an example, test the Event Handler.

 1. Modify the setup function.
 We are adding another entry to the ENTITY_VISIBILITY auth cache map for user JamieDoe.
 Also we are adding all of our users to the RIGHT_SUMMARY table.